CrystalPharma/Frontend-Notes/Notes.md

 # Bootcamp Notes
 ## Fundamental Javascript
+## Javascript
+JavaScript is a programming language that allows programmers to implement complex features on web pages — every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc.

 ## JavaScript engine
 -	Converts human readable codes into machine code without producing intermediate codes